JonmarCorpuz/SecondBrain/Protocol - DNS.md

 ## Recursive Resolver

-A recursive DNS server is a server that acts as a middleman between a DNS client and a DNS nameserver
+A recursive DNS server is a type of DNS server that acts as a middleman between a DNS client and a DNS nameserver

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/hjgjkhgbmvncvxbxvcbxcvbcvbcxvbxcvbvcxbvcn.png)